pingxiang-chen/bpf-f2fs-zonetrace/README.md

 ## Build bpftool

 Follow the [bpf-f2fs-zonetrace/bpftool/libbpf/README.md](https://github.com/pingxiang-chen/bpf-f2fs-zonetrace/blob/main/bpftool/README.md) to install the bpftool.
-It is same as the original bpftool, pinned to a version 7.2.
+It is the same as the original bpftool, pinned to version 7.2.

 ## Build the tracer and viewer